 The Hagaman family’s interests also incorporate extensive landholding and property developments nationally.
 Lani is the current chair of the Helen Anderson trust – a centre that provides support for people aged 18 and up with mental and physical disability.

 Peter is CBRE's Director of Hotels Valuation & Advisory Services for New Zealand.

 He brings extensive international experience to this role, having worked for CBRE in the valuation of hotels and going concern assets in its Auckland, Sydney and London-based teams.
 In these roles he has been responsible for the valuation of single assets as well as considerable portfolios.

-Gillian Millar was appointed to the role of Vice President Operations for AccorHotels New Zealand, Fiji and French Polynesia in April 2017, based Auckland.
+Gillian Millar was appointed to the role of Senior Vice President Operations for AccorHotels New Zealand, Fiji and French Polynesia in April 2017, based Auckland.
 This is the first time a female leader has held this strategic role for New Zealand’s largest hotel operator.

 Gillian is responsible for managing AccorHotels interests in the region.
 In New Zealand this includes 32 hotels, 4300 rooms and 10 brands which generate over $304 million in revenue.
 There are 24 managed and eight franchised hotels amongst the growing portfolio ranging from the luxury of Sofitel through to the ibis, ibis Styles and ibis Budget economy brands as well as the Pullman, MGallery, The Sebel, Grand Mercure, Novotel, and Mercure brands.

 Jesper Palmqvist is based in Singapore as Area Director Asia Pacific for STR - leading the company and regional team in sales, strategy and development for the wider region.

 He has spent more than two decades across supplier and aggregator sides in hospitality, online travel and IT, across smaller and regional companies as well as global corporations such as Orbitz Worldwide, Wyndham Hotel Group and Groupon.